MateosNorian/Crowdmo/README.md

 # Crowdmo :money_with_wings:
 Crowdmo is a web application that allows Venmo users to create crowdfunds.
-[Check out the project website here](https://mateosnorian.github.io/Crowdmo/) -- this is not the actual web application
+[Check out the project website here](https://mateosnorian.github.io/Crowdmo/).

 # Which tecnologies does this app use? :computer:
 <table>